Subject Area: Management of Spare Parts Inventory

-We have identified 8 ways in which the inventory management of spare parts held for maintenance and operations is different to the standard ‘retail model’.
+We have identified 8 ways in which spare parts inventory management (for parts held for maintenance and operations) is different to the standard ‘retail model’.

 1. You stock items that you don’t want to use